fghaas/openinfrasummit2019-shanghai/markdown/suspend-resume.md

 * **That is not what `openstack server suspend` does.**

-Instead, `suspend` in Nova-speak corresponds to what libvirt calls a “managed save” operation: the content of the virtual machine’s memory is written to a file (called a “savefile”), and then the KVM instance is shut down.
+* Instead, `suspend` in Nova-speak corresponds to what libvirt calls a “managed save” operation: the content of the virtual machine’s memory is written to a file (called a “savefile”), and then the KVM instance is shut down.
 When it starts back up, libvirt detects that there is a savefile, and immediately after bringing up the instance in a paused state, populates its memory from the savefile.

 ### `openstack server suspend`
 ... is (almost) free.

 <!-- Note -->
-Now this means that while the instance is “suspended”, it’s effectively shut off.
+Now this means that while the instance is “suspended” (managed-saved), it’s effectively shut off.

 That also means it consumes **zero** RAM, and **zero** CPU cycles.
 Since RAM-hours and CPU-hours are by far the most expensive